nilesr/tpm/README.txt

 Ok this is it

-The server has a directory of 7zipped files, packages This list is complete
+The server has a directory of tar.gz'd files, packages This directory is complete
 The server, every 12 hours or so goes through all the files in this directory and puts their info into a master BTEdb database
 It then generates a torrent files
 Both the database and torrent file are served over HTTP using a WSGI application